gchq/sleeper/docs/12-design.md

 ## S3 state store

 This state store stores the state of a table in Parquet files in S3, within the same bucket used to store the data for the table.
-There is one file for information about the files, and one for the partitions.
+There is one file for information about file references, and one for the partitions.
 When an update happens a new file is written.
 This new file contains the complete information about the state, i.e., it does not just contain the updated information.
 As two processes may attempt to update the information simultaneously, there needs to be a consistency mechanism to ensure that only one update can succeed.
 A table in DynamoDB is used as this